gdwoolbert3/gen_buffer/README.md

 ## Example

 `ExBuffer` is designed to be customizable, allowing it to be used in any number of scenarios.
-For example, we could use it in conjunction with Elixir's `PartitionSupervisor` to easily create a partitioned buffer with dynamic flush behavior.
+For example, we can use it in conjunction with Elixir's `PartitionSupervisor` to easily create a partitioned buffer with dynamic flush behavior.